wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_analyzepsbt.md

 ---
-title: btc:analyzepsbt \[POST\]
+title: btc:analyzepsbt - Bitcoin
-description: Analyzes and provides information about the current status of a PSBT andits inputs
+description: Example code for the btc:analyzepsbt json-rpc method. Сomplete guide on how to use btc:analyzepsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters